Coder-Spirit/lambda-ioc/README.md

   .register('fn', func(printNameAndAge, 'someName', 'someAge'))
   // And constructors too
   .register('Person', constructor(Person, 'someAge', 'someName'))
+  // We can do that directly, without having import `constructor`:
+  .registerConstructor('AnotherPerson', Person, 'someAge', 'someName')
+  // In case we want to register a "concrete" constructor to provide an
+  // abstract interface, we'll have to apply a small hack, using `cc2ic`:
+  .registerConstructor('Human', cc2ic<Human>()(Person), 'someAge', 'someName')
   // We can "define groups" by using `:` as an infix, the group's name will be
   // the first part of the string before `:`.
   // Groups can be used in all "register" methods.